Serving Montgomery County including Abington, Pennsylvania; Abington Bed Sore Attorney

 Abington Bed Sore Attorney Explains

-Bed sores are a common occurrence at some Abington and Montgomery County nursing home facilities; however, with proper care, bed sores can most often be avoided.
-When Abington and Montgomery County nursing homes provide proper skin care, bed sores are prevented.
+Bed sores are a common occurrence at some Abington and Montgomery County nursing home facilities; however, with proper care, bed sores are usually avoidable.
+Adequate skin care can prevent bed sores.

 Montgomery County Nursing Home Neglect Cases

 Need an Abington Bed Sore Attorney

 Any resident admitted to an Abington or Montgomery County-area nursing home should have his or her skin assessed to determine if he or she is at risk of developing pressure wounds.
 Especially relevant, the law requires that facilities take certain actions when skin assessments indicate a high-risk for nursing home residents or assisted facility care patients.
 Consequently, if the facility does not follow the rules and pressure sore develops, nursing home neglect has taken place.

 If your loved one has developed a bed sore, contact Pennsylvania nursing home abuse attorney, Brian P. Murphy, and allow him to help you hold the facility responsible.